 - Assign a client relations representative for every project who is tasked as a liaison to share information between teams and answer questions

 - Build and demonstrate a deep understanding of all technologies used during the project, so clients understand what's going on behind the scenes

 - Set the stage for honest communications by staying open to ideas and suggestions from all involved

 Do you know what your clients think about your processes?

-It is surprising how many market research firms do no research on their own business.
-And who better to give feedback than one’s own clients?
+It is surprising how many market research firms do not research their own business.
+And who better to give feedback than one’s clients?
 It is up to the team to determine the workflow and decide where to put mechanisms for feedback—but it needs to be done.
 Not only will it offer insights into the betterment of your processes, but acting on that feedback and making visible changes is a great way to build trust.

 How does technology fit into the equation?

 You can’t talk about market research without touching on the influence that technology is having on every aspect of our business.
 In truth, transparency and visibility can be achieved using the right technology solution.
 We’ve found this to be abundantly true for our own business.

 One example includes the tracking work we do with Coca-Cola, a global company operating in multiple markets - with many brands - and countless data streams.
 We needed a way for all stakeholders to stay on the same page, understand the data, and analyze insights - in short, we needed complete visibility for everyone on the team.
 We accomplished this by creating one centralized, accessible location that processes and harmonizes data.